apache/cordova-docs/docs/en/edge/cordova/events/events.pause.md

 --------------------------

-In the `pause` handler, any calls to the Cordova API or to native plug-ins that go through Objective-C do not work, along with any interactive calls, such as alerts or `console.log()`.
+In the `pause` handler, any calls to the Cordova API or to native plugins that go through Objective-C do not work, along with any interactive calls, such as alerts or `console.log()`.
 They are only processed when the app resumes, on the next run loop.